View detailed map of IÉSEG Paris campus

 Paris is served by two main airports: Charles De Gaulle – CDG (located in the north-east) and Orly (located in the south).
 You first need to go to Paris City Center.

-Take line 2 (from CDG Airport) or line 1 (from Orly) and go to ‘Place de l’Étoile’ (please check the table below to find the stop).
+Take line 1 (from Orly) or line 2 (from CDG Airport) and go to ‘Place de l’Étoile’ (Metro station “Charles de Gaulle-Etoile”).
 Once there, you can reach your hotel by metro or RER – the station ‘Charles de Gaulle Etoile’ is a short walk from the coach drop off spot.

 Where to find your coach ‘Les Cars Air France’ at the airport or in Paris